HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-debian.markdown

 Installing dependencies on Debian
 =================================

-The following instructions are for [Debian](https://www.debian.org) 9 Stretch through 10 Buster.
+The following instructions are for [Debian](https://www.debian.org) 10 Buster.

-*HandBrake requires gettext 0.20.0, which Debian does not yet provide.
-See [https://tracker.debian.org/pkg/gettext](https://tracker.debian.org/pkg/gettext).
-As a temporary workaround, you may wish to build and install a newer version of gettext from source.
-While no obvious issues have been observed, be aware that installing software newer than the packages provided by your distribution may affect other system packages relying on a specific version.*

 Basic requirements to run commands: